 3.3.1 Creation of Journal Entries

 The user shall be able to create a new journal entry (see, Appendix 4.1) from the journal screen, accessible through a clearly visible button.
 Upon selection of the button the user will be prompted to fill out a journal entry in the blank form provided.
 The form will accept the input of only standard text characters, issued to the form by the user through the on-screen keyboard.
 The user will then be able to save journal entries to the device.
 Entries will be stored locally on the user’s device for quick retrieval by the application should the user request to see their entries at a later date.
+Saved entries will make use of persistent data storage.

 3.3.2 Editing of Journal Entries